ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 </tr>
 </table>

-The PMF gives the probability of having exactly $k $ successes in$n $ independent Bernoulli trials with success probability$p$.
+The PMF gives the probability of having exactly $k$ successes in $n$ independent Bernoulli trials with success probability $p$.

 </details>